My Future Cottage Grove

 Establish a Community Center Task Force

-- The Community Center Task Force has narrowed its’ focus on design options.
+The Community Center Task Force has narrowed its' focus on design options.
 Six options with site criteria and financial implications will be brought back to the group in June for refinement.
 A final report to Council is expected fall of 2018.
+For more information, email Parks and Recreation Director Zac Dockter or call 651-458-2847.

 Ambitiously Program Settler's Island

-- The Mississippi River Task Force is working closely with the Park, Recreation, and Natural Resources Commission to look at programing options for Settler's Island.
+The Mississippi River Task Force is working closely with the Park, Recreation, and Natural Resources Commission to look at programming options for Settler's Island.
+For more information, email Parks and Recreation Director Zac Dockter or call 651-458-2847.

 Develop a Housing Plan